IBM/AutoXAI4Omics/README.md

 conda env create -f microbiome_osx.yml
 ```

 Everything is controlled through a config dictionary, an example of which can be found in the configs/ folder.
-For an explanation of all parameters, please see the XXX.
+For an explanation of all parameters, please see the ***USER GUIDE***.

 The main way to run the pipeline (to train and hypertune the models) is:
 ```